AmbarZaidi/BrowserAutomationTools/README.md

 # BrowserAutomation
-Python Scripts to automatically download any certain filetype from a website using Selenium Webdriver and Google Search.
+Python Scripts to automatically download any given filetype from a website using Selenium Webdriver and Google Search.